xaur/decred-news/econews/process.md

 - #br chat
 - #trading chat
 - #ecochat
+- Approved and rejected proposals
+  - Links and numbers from [dcrdata](https://dcrdata.decred.org/proposals)
+  - Summaries and notable facts from Politeia Digest ([CT](https://www.cypherpunktimes.com/tag/politeia-digest/) or [BC](https://blockcommons.red/politeia-digest/))
 - [Cypherpunk Times](https://www.cypherpunktimes.com/page/2/) weekly/monthly digests

-*(\*1) Normally we only check for releases that end users can consume ([example](https://github.com/decred/decred-binaries/releases)). gominer and dcrpool are exceptions because they are "consumed" by the miners who build from source, from the `master` branch, so we quickly check that too.
-But we only look for notable changes (important fixes or important features like).*
+(\*1) Normally we only check for releases that end users can consume ([example](https://github.com/decred/decred-binaries/releases)). gominer and dcrpool are exceptions because they are "consumed" by the miners who build from source, from the `master` branch, so we quickly check that too.
+But we only look for notable changes (important fixes or important features like).

 ### Mapping stories